 See, didn’t that make it all worth it?
 Aaaaaand for those of you groaning because you’ve heard that joke a million times already:

-I dunno about you, but I'm getting tired of numbers.
-In fact, we probably use letters (and maybe other symbols) more than we use numbers while using a computer on a daily basis.
+I dunno about you, but I’m getting tired of numbers.
+In fact, we probably use letters (and maybe other symbols) more than we use numbers on our computers.
 But, computers are still all about zeroes and ones, so how can we represent non-numeric values?

 You may also have heard of Morse Code, which is another character encoding.
 Here, each letter is represented by a series of sounds.
 Again, this standardized mapping allows us to transmit English messages without actually using any English letters.

-Since flags and sounds are a bit impractical for your computer, a character encoding called US-ASCII is more common.
-ASCII defines numerical representations for 128 different "characters," where a character can be a letter, number, symbol, or Mickey Mouse.
-For example, the character "A" is represented by the number 65 in ASCII, and the character "a" is represented by the number 97.
-So, whenever we need to represent the character "A" using ASCII, we can simply use the number 65 instead, just like a ship would fly a blue and white flag.
-From your computer's perspective, then, the sequence of characters "CS E-1" could be represented by the sequence of decimal numbers "67 83 32 69 45 49", which ultimately will be stored as the sequence of binary numbers "01000011 01010011 00100000 01000101 00101101 00110001".
-Since we've already seen that binary can be used to represent numbers using only zeroes and ones, we can use ASCII to represent letters using zeroes and ones as well.
-Here's the complete ASCII table:
+Since flags are a bit impractical for your computer, a character encoding called US-ASCII is instead more commonly used by computers.
+ASCII assigns different numbers to 128 different characters, where a character might be a letter, number, or symbol (or in some cases, Mickey Mouse).
+For example, the character “A” is represented by the number 65 in ASCII, and the character “a” is represented by the number 97.
+So, whenever we need to represent the character “A” using ASCII, we can simply use the number 65 instead, just like a ship would fly a blue and white flag.
+From your computer’s perspective, then, the sequence of characters “CS E-1” could be represented by the sequence of decimal numbers “67 83 32 69 45 49”, which ultimately will be stored as the sequence of binary numbers “1000011 1010011 0100000 1000101 0101101 0110001”.
+Since we’ve already seen that binary can be used to represent numbers using only zeroes and ones, we can use ASCII to represent letters using zeroes and ones as well.
+Here’s the complete ASCII table:

-The first 32 characters in the table are reserved for control sequences, which back in the day could be used to control physical devices like printers.
+The first 32 characters in the ASCII table are reserved for control sequences, which back in the day could be used to control physical devices like printers.
 Not only are those not so relevant any more, but what if we go to jolly old England and inquire as to the price of a spot of tea?
-The standard ASCII table doesn't have the character £, but luckily, ASCII isn't the only character encoding around.
-While we also have an extended version of ASCII that is double in size, an encoding called UTF-8 (a form of unicode) which contains definitions for 1,112,064 different characters, is commonly used today.
-In fact, there's a good chance that any website you're browsing is using UTF-8 (and there's a 100% chance this one is).
-Among the millions of UTF-8 characters are the "snowman" (☃), "heavy black heart" (❤), and even the "neither less than nor greater than" (≸), not to be confused with the more common “equal to” (=).
+The standard ASCII table doesn’t have the character £, but luckily, ASCII isn’t the only character encoding around.
+While we also have an extended version of ASCII that is twice the size of US-ASCII, an encoding called UTF-8 (a form of unicode) which contains definitions for 1,112,064 different characters, is much more common.
+In fact, there’s a good chance that any website you’re browsing is using UTF-8 (and there’s a 100% chance this one is).
+Among the millions of UTF-8 characters are the “snowman” (☃), “heavy black heart” (❤), and even the “neither less than nor greater than” (≸), not to be confused with the more common “equal to” (=).
 In addition to these clearly necessary characters, UTF-8 does in fact contain definitions for all the basic letters, numbers, and symbols in the ASCII table (I know, boring).
-But, at the end of the day, that snowman is really just represented as a series of bits that can be translated into a winter wonderland using an agreed-upon standard set by the character encoding.
+But, at the end of the day, that UTF-8 snowman is really just represented as a series of bits that can be translated into a winter wonderland using the agreed-upon standard set by the character encoding.